jhkeem/Julian_Portfolio/README.md

 ## About me
-Here is someone who loves analyzing everything and loves to communicate with people.
-The reason why my all background leads me to love those.
+Here is someone who loves analyzing everything and loves to communicate with people since my background leads me to love those.

 I got my Bachelor's Degree from Hongik University in South Korea.
-My research field was dealing with data for car navigation during school.
+My research field was dealing with data for mobility during school.
-And I have worked as a Mobile QA engineer to test UE on LTE and 5G network environment.
+And I have worked as a Mobile QA engineer testing UE on LTE and 5G network environment.
 From my past job, I got two skills which are to find critical bugs and to analyze data much better.

 I wish to keep exploiting my skills in QA engineering.
 Currently, I am intensively taking courses of Google Data Analytics Professional Certificate to perform my future role well as a QA engineer.